Jeremy Swayman: 2024–25

-In December, things seemed to be turning around for Swayman and the Bruins, as Swayman won seven of his nine starts.
+In December 2024, things seemed to be turning around for Swayman and the Bruins, as Swayman won seven of his nine starts.
 However, soon after, things got rough for Swayman and the Bruins again, and by mid-March, it seemed like the season was lost.
 On March 23, 2025, Swayman gained attention when he challenged Los Angeles Kings netminder Darcy Kuemper to a fight at center ice during a game.
 Kuemper seemed to accept the invitation, and gloves were dropped.
 However, the referees stepped between the two before they could exchange punches, disappointing many fans.
 It would've been the first goalie fight since 2020.
 However, controversy still lingered after postgame comments by Bruins defenseman Nikita Zadorov seemingly seemed to take a shot at Swayman's decision to try and drop the gloves.
 The comments once again fueled rumors that Swayman had issues in the Bruins locker room.
 However, Zadarov cleared the air, claiming he was frustrated after a 7–2 loss and didn't mean anything as an insult toward Swayman.

 Swayman and the Bruins continued to struggle throughout the end of the season, and eventually, they were eliminated from postseason contention, marking the first time in Swayman's career he had missed the playoffs.
 Swayman would start a career-high 58 games during the season, compiling a 22–29–7 record, and recording a career-worst 3.29 GAA and .892 SV%.

+2025–26 season

+During the 2026 NHL Stadium Series game against the Tampa Bay Lightning on February 1, 2026, Swayman took exception to Brandon Hagel digging into his body after Swayman made a save and checked Hagel to the ice.
+Lightning's goaltender Andrei Vasilevskiy skated to the Bruins' end of the ice, and the two fought.
+It was the second goaltender fight of the season, after Alex Nedeljkovic fought Sergei Bobrovsky less than two weeks earlier.

+In late April, Swayman was announced as one of the finalists for the Vezina Trophy alongside Andrei Vasilevskiy and Illya Sorokin.
+During the 2025–26 season, Swayman has a .908 save percentage in 54 games, and allowed two or fewer goals in 31 games leading the team to the playoffs.
+During game 4 of the first round of playoffs against the Buffalo Sabres, Swayman was pulled from the game following the sixth Buffalo goal, leading to him chastised his team on the bench before heading to the locker room.
+Coach Marco Sturm expressed his support of Swayman's actions and comments, following the 6–1 loss.